-Frontex operational exercises minimum number of exercises EMSA participates in pending Frontex request 2 2 --- --- ---

-Strategic priorities Strategic objectives Contributing outputs 13.
-Support proper implementation of EU and International maritime security legislation 1, 3, 4 (a) Security 14.
-Intensify pollution prevention activities by building Member State capacity and developing practical guidance and tools for the wider maritime cluster 1, 3 17.
-Enhance involvement as a technical and operational partner in the context of the EU maritime security strategy 1, 2 mom Surveillance 21.
+Frontex operational exercises minimum number of exercises EMSA participates in pending Frontex request 2 2 Strategic priorities Strategic objectives Contributing outputs 13.
+Support proper implementation of EU and International maritime security legislation 1, 3, 4 Security 14.
+Intensify pollution prevention activities by building Member State capacity developing practical guidance and tools for the wider maritime cluster / and 1, 3 17.
+Enhance involvement as a technical and operational partner in the contex the EU maritime security strategy xt of 1, 2 ) Surveillance 21.
 Continue improving functionality and efficiency of the EU maritime traffic monitoring and information system 1, 2, 4, 5, 6 22.
-Monitor the emergence of promising technologies and operationalize them for new services for Member States and the Commission 1, 2 23.
-Develop machine learning and artificial intelligence applications in order to improve risk assessment, vessel position predictability, statistics and innovation 1, 2 24.
-Capitalise on surveillance expertise to engage further with the broader EU surveillance community to benefit the maritime services and add more value for the EU 1, 2, 3, 4, 5, 6 25.
-Support Search & Rescue efforts of Member States 2, 4, 5, 6 Service provider 29.
-Expand information services to analyse data and identify trends and risks to support safety, security and sustainability 1, 2 Reliable partner 30.
+Monitor the emergence of promising technologies and operationalize the new services for Member States and the Commission m for 1, 2 23.
+Develop machine learning and artificial intelligence applications in order t improve risk assessment, vessel position predictability, statistics and innovation 1, 2 24.
+Capitalise on surveillance expertise to engage further with the broader El surveillance community to benefit the maritime services and add more value the EU 1, 2, 3, 4, 5, 6 25.
+Support Search & Rescue efforts of Member States : 2, 4, 5, 6 Service provider 29.
+Expand information services to analyse data and identify trends and risks support safety, security and sustainability s to 1, 2 Reliable partner 30.
 Engage actively with the European Border and Coast Guard Agency (Frontex) and the European Fisheries Control Agency (EFCA) to enhance European cooperation on coast guard functions 1, 2, 3, 4, 5, 6 32.
-Seek synergies with complementary EU bodies and communities to add more value for the EU 1, 2, 3, 4, 5, 6 Knowledge hub 35.
-Support innovation and development of new technologies 2, 3

-- 1. Continue implementing the Service Level Agreement signed between EMSA and Frontex based on the SLA Annual Programme and associated Specific Agreement signed with Frontex. - 2.
-Further develop tailored Integrated Maritime Service including Earth Observation products to Frontex and their end users, as well as tools for maritime risk assessment. - 3.
-Continue implementing the Incidental Sightings of Potential Marine Pollution procedure established between Frontex and EMSA sharing incidents with Member States through CleanSeaNet. - 4.
-Provide operational support to users under the Frontex-EMSA SLA framework. - 5.
+Seek synergies with complementary EU bodies and communities to add value for the EU more 1, 2, 3, 4, 5, 6 Knowledge hub 35.
+Support innovation and development of new technologies : 2, 3 Outputs 2025 Outputs 2025 menting the Service Level Agreement signed between EMSA and Frontex base d associated Specific Agreement signed with Frontex. d on the SLA Annual urther develop tailored Integrated Maritime Service including Earth Observation products to Frontex s well as tools for maritime risk assessment. menting the Incidental Sightings of Potential Marine Pollution procedure establis ncidents with Member States through CleanSeaNet. shed bet ween Frontex and 4 Devide the state Ender FMOA OLA (manual d

+- 4. Provide operational support to users under the Frontex-EMSA SLA framework. - 5.
 Upon request and subject to available Frontex funding, EMSA Earth Observation services will continue to be provided to Frontex. - 6.
 Frontex may be associated to multipurpose RPAS operations involving border control authorities, if agreed by national administrations requesting RPAS services.